wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-webhook.md

     1. In the **Webhook Name** field, enter a unique webhook name (e.g., `IssueTracking`).

-    2. From the **Trigger Channel** list, select **Issue Service** so that the system can trigger your webhook based on a change it observes in GitHub issues (i.e., assigning a label in this scenario).
+    2. From the **Trigger Channel** list, select **IssuesService** so that the system can trigger your webhook based on a change it observes in GitHub issues (i.e., assigning a label in this scenario).

     3. You need to save your Webhook implementation in a GitHub repository from which Choreo can access it.
 You can use a Choreo-managed GitHub repository or one of your own GitHub repositories.
-In this tutorial, let's use a Choreo-managed GitHub repository.
+Let's use the Choreo-managed GitHub repository, which is the default selection.

     4. Click **Create**.